 We have established an audit committee, a compensation committee and a nominating and corporate governance committee.
 Each of these committees operates under a charter that has been approved by our board of directors.
-A copy of each committee's charter can be found under the "Investors & Media-Corporate Governance" section of our website, which is located at www.tokaipharmaceuticals.com.
+A copy of each committee's charter can be found under the Corporate Governance section of our website, which is located at http://ir.novustherapeutics.com/corporate-governance/governance-overview.